nodebots/nodebotsday/Readme.md

 ## Todo

 * Website: http://nodebotsday.com currently points back here.
 If you'd like to contribute to the website or add anything, please fork this repo and contribute.

+* Group Google hangout.
+I'm thinking 6:30PST this Sunday 6/23.
+Any objections?